nredick/nredick.github.io/content/docs/setting-up-vsc-macos/index.md

 ![alt text](miniconda-install-web.png)

+Once you have downloaded the installer, open it and follow the instructions.
+You will need to agree to the license, select the installation location, and then install the software.
+You do not need to make any changes to the installation options.

 <!-- #### Make sure your computer can find & run the Python distribution

 Once we have Miniconda installed, we have to make sure the apps on our computer know where to find it.
 Depending on whether your terminal says `zsh` or `bash` (this is the type of **shell** you are using) at the beginning of the line, you will have to put it in a different place.
 If you're unsure, you can run both commands! *However*, most modern Macs use `zsh` by default.